 We’ve run all sorts of numbers and dived into a bunch of rabbit holes (and there are a lot more that we could have gone down).
 But how useful are all of these numbers?

-Based on the numbers that we have run, and assuming the stock market was your only guide, should you be rooting for a Biden win with the Republicans retaining the Senate?
-While this would make my spreadsheets cleaner since we have never had a period where there was a Democratic President and House with a Republican Senate[link], I don’t know that you can make that leap.
+Based on the numbers that we have run, and assuming the stock market was your only guide, should you be rooting for a Democratic President and the Republicans holding at least one of the Houses of Congress?
+While this would make my spreadsheets cleaner since we have never had a period where there was a Democratic President and House with a Republican Senate, I don’t know that you can make that leap.

 The reason for this is simple.
 The US Presidential election is probably the most watched event in the world.
 It really is no exaggeration to say that the US President is the single most powerful person in the world, so the entirety of the world is watching what’s going on.
 And this very much includes the financial markets.
 Every statement and action is constantly picked apart and looked at from every different angle.